 BCG vaccination also protects against childhood lymphadenitis due to M. avium complex has been an increase in childhood adenitis due to non-tuberculous mycobacteria since the cessation of childhood BCG immunization .

 Tuberculin skin test (TST) reaction of 3 to 19 mm in size is expected in most individuals that received BCG immunization two to three months after vaccination.
 In a study of 5952 individuals who had BCG vaccination and subsequently underwent tuberculin skin testing 10 to 25 years later, only 8 percent had positive skin test results .

 BCG vaccination policy is determined by the regional prevalence of tuberculosis infection.
-Routine neonatal vaccination is recommended by the WHO in countries with moderate to a severe incidence of tuberculosis.
-Conversion of tuberculin skin test should not be used to determine the efficacy of BCG vaccine among recipients .
+Routine neonatal vaccination is recommended by the WHO in countries with moderate to severe incidence of tuberculosis.
+Conversion of tuberculin skin test should not be used to determine the efficacy of the BCG vaccine among recipients .

-Routine BCG vaccination is not generally recommended in the United States due to a low incidence of tuberculosis infection and also due to an interference of immunization with the PPD test.
+Routine BCG vaccination is not generally recommended in the United States due to a low incidence of tuberculosis infection and also due to interference of immunization with the PPD test.
 BCG vaccination is not recommended for health care workers in the low-risk area.
 Vaccination is also contraindicated in immunosuppressed patients.

 |||von Reyn CF,Vuola JM, New vaccines for the prevention of tuberculosis.
 Clinical infectious diseases : an official publication of the Infectious Diseases Society of America.
 2002 Aug 15; [PubMed PMID: 12145732]|

 |||Edwards LB,Palmer CE, Biology of the mycobacterioses.
 Identification of the tuberculous-infected by skin tests.
 Annals of the New York Academy of Sciences.
 1968 Sep 5; [PubMed PMID: 5266317]|